 Virtual consultations have quickly become part of our healthcare services out of necessity over the last twelve months.

 Traditional blockers and concerns have gone, and virtual consultations are now familiar to both patients and clinicians across all ages and comfort levels with technology.

 As we are fast approaching a year since the first lockdown, many things have changed.

 The ‘new normal’ is still to be defined.

 Life after COVID-19 is something that everyone is looking forward to, but no-one knows what it will look like.

 One thing that is for certain is that the world has seen the potential for video consultations across all industries.

 Only time will tell how they find their place alongside traditional face-to-face appointments.

 OneConsultation is a fully-managed and customisable virtual consultation service.
 It utilises Microsoft 365 technology and can leverage existing Teams or Skype deployments, enabling you to connect with patients from their smartphone, laptop, or tablet in just one click.

-To learn more about OneConsultation, visit our website.
+To learn more about OneConsultation contact us.